Special counsel Hur defends Biden classified documents probe before Congress

 Political impact of the report

-Democrats on the committee are likely to use Hur's appearance to draw a sharp contrast between Biden and Trump, who look set for a rematch in the 2024 presidential race.
+Democrats on the committee used Hur's appearance to draw a sharp contrast between Biden and Trump, who look set for a rematch in the 2024 presidential race.

-Republicans, meanwhile, are expected to play up Hur's depiction of Biden as an elderly gentleman with memory problems.
+Republicans, meanwhile, played up Hur's depiction of Biden as an elderly gentleman with memory problems.

 Hur's appearance comes at a moment when there is growing skepticism among House Republicans about the party's impeachment inquiry into President Biden.